 Black Spots on Leaves (maple)

 The photo shows what’s commonly called “tar spot.”
 Black tar-like spots on maple tree leaves.
-Black spots on leaves can come in many shapes and size on different trees.
-We see them in varying manifestations on apple trees, maples, oaks, dogwoods and a host of other trees native to the Westchester, NY region.
+Black spots on leaves can come in many shapes and sizes on different trees.
+We see them in varying manifestations on apple trees, maples, oaks, dogwoods, and a host of other trees native to the Westchester, NY region.

-These spots can be caused by many possible funguses.
-Most funguses can be effectively treated at specific times of the year.
+These spots can be caused by many possible fungi.
+Most fungi can be effectively treated at specific times of the year.
 Varied fungus behavior makes expert diagnosis really important for positive results.

-Yellow spots on apple tree leaves usually indicates cedar apple rust.
+Yellowish/orange spots on apple tree leaves usually indicate cedar apple rust.
 For apple and crabapple trees, this fungus presents on the tree leaves as well as the apples.

 Small spots begin as a light yellow and gradually turn orange or red, with black dots surfacing later in the season.
-Notice the hairy pipe structures on the underside of the leaf.
+Hairy pipe structures can form on the underside of the leaf.

 Brown Spots on Leaves (boxwood)

-Boxwood blight, also known as “box blight,” is a deadly plant fungus that initially presents on boxwoods with dark, or light brown leaf spots.
-Later progressing with black lesions on the stems.
+Boxwood blight, also known as “box blight,” is a deadly plant fungus that initially presents on boxwoods with dark or light brown leaf spots, progressing with black lesions on the stems.

 Tree & Plant Pests >>